freethebaerchen/ansible-tor-webtunnel/readme.md

 4. Modify the variables, so they match your configuration 4.1 The ID needs to be set, for the identifier of the or bridge.
 The name in the end will be <tor.nickname><id>, so with the default values it will be somenickname1, somenickname2, ...\
     4.2 Exchange the example domains with your actual domains\
-    4.3 Configure if caddy should be reverse-proxy to another site.
+    4.3 Configure if caddy should be reverse-proxy to another site
+5. Save custom SSL/TLS-Certificate (optional)
+    1.1 Obtain a SSL/TLS certificate (if you don't want to use Let'sEncrypt)\
+    1.2 Save the Files (Chain, Certificate, private Key)\
+        1.2.1 with the correct fileendings [like in the examples](host_files/your-bridge-fsn-0)\
+        1.2.2 with the correct pattern domain.tld.fileending\
+    1.3 (IMPORTANT!)
+Use ansible-vault or another method to encrypt the private key\
+        1.3.1 The command to use is `ansible-vault encrypt path/to/file`

 ## executing ansible
 INFO: Step 3 is only for a Hetzner Cloud setup